 What to bring to Wadi Shab (packing list):

-- Lighting trekking shoes that you could possibly swim in, or water shoes with rubber sole.
+- Lighting trekking shoes that you could possibly swim in, or water shoes with rubber soles.

 - Waterproof Dry Bag.
 If you want to take all your belongings instead of leaving them at the pools, you will need a waterproof dry bag.

 - Waterproof Phone Case.
-To take your phone to the pools safely.
+Take your phone to the pools safely.

 - Go Pro camera.
-The only way to take photos at the hidden cave and waterfall is by using Go Pro or similar waterproof camera.
+The only way to take photos of the hidden cave and waterfall is by using Go Pro or a similar waterproof camera.

 - Quick-Dry Towel.
 If you are not willing to walk back in wet clothes after your swim, take a lightweight quick dry towel.

 - Water and snacks.
-Make sure you take minimum 2 liters of drinking water and some snacks like protein bars, bananas or dates.
+Make sure you take a minimum of 2 liters of drinking water and some snacks like protein bars, bananas, or dates.

-- Sunscreen, cap and sunglasses.
-Although there are some shaded ares on the trail, middleeastern sun is rough, make sure to protect your body from it.
+- Sunscreen, cap, and sunglasses.
+Although there are some shaded areas on the trail, the Middle Eastern sun is rough, make sure to protect your body from it.